A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Previous approximate PITE [Kosugi et al. 2022]

-This rapidly vanishing of the success probability prevents us from obtaining an efficient quantum circuit for small $\varepsilon$ because we need to repeat the approximate PITE circuit for more and more times as $\varepsilon$ becomes smaller.
-The essential reason why the success probability vanishes rapidly lies on the restriction that $m_0$ is strictly smaller than $1$, and $K$ goes to infinity as $m_0$ tends $1$ (see Eq.~\eqref{appC2:eq3}).
-We remark that although the restriction on the time step $\Delta\tau$ is relieved by using the variable-time-step approximate PITE in \cite{Nishi.2023}.
-The success probability is still small according to the choice $m_0<1$, which is confirmed numerically in Sect.~\ref{subsec:5-2}.
-Besides, Nishi et al. \cite{Nishi.2023} used a constant energy shift to improve the success probability for the purpose of deriving the ground state.
+This rapid vanishing of the success probability prevents us from obtaining an efficient quantum circuit for small $\varepsilon$ because we need to repeat the approximate PITE circuit for more and more times as $\varepsilon$ becomes smaller.
+The essential reason why the success probability vanishes rapidly lies in the restriction that $m_0$ is strictly smaller than $1$, and $K$ goes to infinity as $m_0$ tends to $1$ (see Eq.~\eqref{appC2:eq3}).
+We remark that although the restriction on the time step $\Delta\tau$ is relieved by using the VS-APITE in \cite{Nishi.2023}, the success probability is still small according to the choice $m_0<1$, which is confirmed numerically in Sect.~\ref{subsec:5-3}.
+Besides, Nishi et al. \cite{Nishi.2023} used a constant energy shift to improve the success probability to derive the ground state.
 Rigorously speaking, the shifted operator realizes a cosine function peaked at the ground state energy instead of the original ITE operator.
-So such a shifted operator can not apply for the problem in which we need to approximate the ITE operator itself.
-In Sect.~\ref{subsec:2-1}, we proposed another approximate PITE circuit to avoid this crucial problem.
+So such a shifted operator can not be applied for the problem of approximating the ITE operator itself.
+In Sect.~\ref{subsec:2-1}, we proposed another approximate PITE (AAPITE) circuit to avoid this crucial problem.